 - Sterilize every toy in the toy chest, as well as the interior and exterior of the toy chest, between every child that selects a toy

-- Educate patients, upon request, regarding the Whitley Family Dental Staff and Personal Protective Equipment (PPE) protocols
+- Educate patients, upon request, regarding the Whitley Family Dental Staff Personal Protective Equipment (PPE) and vaccination protocols

 - Touchless Payment Options: